Shashwat1319/ProjectTracker/README.md

 # Client Project Tracker
 A simple web application to manage client projects and track activities in real-time.

-Features
+## Features

-Add, view, update, and delete projects
+- Add, view, update, and delete projects

-Track project status: Planned / In Progress / Completed
+- Track project status: Planned / In Progress / Completed

-Search and filter projects by client or name
+- Search and filter projects by client or name

-Add activity logs with timestamp
+- Add activity logs with timestamp

-Responsive design for desktop and mobile
+- Responsive design for desktop and mobile

 ## Technologies

--React
+- React

--Bootstrap
+- Bootstrap

--JavaScript
+- JavaScript

--Node.js
+- Node.js

--Express.js
+- Express.js

--MongoDB
+- MongoDB

 ## Deployment